 Surely this was a typo, I thought.
-Five years?
+Three to five years?
 How the heck was I supposed to wait five years?

 I wanted to act.
 I wanted to do something.
 Isn’t that what women today did?
 They didn’t sit back and take crap from their wayward spouses.

-I’d pick up the phone to call a divorce lawyer, and a voice would whisper Psalm 46:10 to me:
+I’d pick up the phone to call a divorce lawyer, and a tiny voice would whisper to me: “Be still and know I am God…”

 The Strength in the Stillness